dSanchezDios/custom-openSUSE/README.md

-## WARNING, please follow the instructions and USE a VM
+## ⚠️ Please follow the instructions and USE a VM

 1. Instructions before modify kernel: